NEWS and EVENTS

 WATCH OUT FOR SCAMMERS!

-Please be aware that scammers have gotten some of our work email addresses and are sending out emails that look like they come from St. James' staff.
-If you receive one of these please know that we would never reach out to you and ask you for money or for you to buy gift cards, etc. Usually you can tell from the extension on the email.
-All of St. James' staff have our first initial and last name followed by @stjjax.org.
+Please be aware that scammers have gotten some of our work email addresses and our cell phone numbers and are sending out emails and texts that look like they come from St. James' staff.
+If you receive one of these please know that we would never reach out to you and ask you for money or for you to buy gift cards, etc. Usually, you can tell from the extension on the email that it is fraud.
+All of St. James' staff emails have our first initial and last name followed by @stjjax.org.
+Call the church office to verify our cell numbers.
 If you have any doubt at all please call our office at 601-982-4880.

 MEMORIALS AT THE COLUMBARIA